alexismorin/Virtual-Filmback/README.md

 Per usual, try and enjoy in spite of all the bugs!

-(Monstly) crafted in a few hours at [Imaginary Spaces](https://imaginary-spaces.com/) while waiting for other packages to import.
+(Mostly) crafted in a few hours at [Imaginary Spaces](https://imaginary-spaces.com/) while waiting for other packages to import.